Soccer-Man United job isn't too big for me, says Solskjaer

 "The results are always the main thing, we can move forward quicker if we get results and performances.
 But I'm sure that we will get there."

-Solskjaer has already ruled out goalkeeper David De Gea and midfielder Paul Pogba from the Liverpool clash due to injuries, but said defenders Aaron Wan-Bissaka and Luke Shaw could be available.
+Solskjaer has already ruled out goalkeeper David De Gea and midfielder Paul Pogba from the weekend's clash against Liverpool due to injuries, but said defenders Aaron Wan-Bissaka and Luke Shaw could be available for selection.

-De Gea picked up a muscle problem during Spain's Euro 2020 qualifier against Sweden on Tuesday, but scans showed the injury was not serious.

-"When I saw the game, I thought that's him out until the next international break, because we've had some long-term muscle injuries, but it's not as bad as feared," Solskjaer said.

 ((Hardik.Vyas@thomsonreuters.com;))